usmaanalii/javascript/JavaScript30/analysis.md

 many properties, one of which is the `transcript` containing the words that were interpreted.

-Another propery from this object, that was used here is `isFinal`, which attempts to detect the ending of the speech.
+Another property from this object, that was used here is `isFinal`, which attempts to detect the ending of the speech.

 [Back to top](#contents)
 *************